 The distinction between rationalism and empiricism is not without problems.
 One of the main issues is that almost no author falls neatly into one camp or another: it has been argued that Descartes, for instance, who is commonly regarded as a representative rationalist (at least with regard to metaphysics), had clear empiricist leanings (primarily with regard to natural philosophy, where sense experience plays a crucial role, according to Clarke 1982).
 Conversely, Locke, who is thought to be a paradigmatic empiricist, argued that reason is on equal footing with experience, when it comes to the knowledge of certain things, most famously of moral truths (Essay, 4.3.18).
 In what follows, we clarify what this distinction has traditionally been taken to apply to, as well as point out its (by now) widely-recognized shortcomings.

 - 2. The Intuition/Deduction Thesis

 - 4. The Innate Concept Thesis

 - Related Entries

-What is the nature of propositional knowledge, knowledge that a particular proposition about the world is true?
+What is the nature of propositional knowledge, knowledge that a particular proposition about the world, ourselves, morality, or beauty is true?